-The movements in the liability are recorded in the Income Statement as part of the taxation charge
+The movements in the liability are recorded in the Statement of Profit or Loss as part of the taxation charge

 The closing figures are reported in the Statement of Financial Position as part of the deferred tax liability.

-Example 1 provides a proforma, which may be a useful format to deal with deferred tax within a published accounts question.
-The movement in the deferred tax liability in the year is recorded in the Income Statement where:
+Example 1 provides a proforma, which may be a useful format to deal with deferred tax within a published financial statements question.
+The movement in the deferred tax liability in the year is recorded in the Statement of Profit or Loss where:

 The closing figures are reported in the Statement of Financial Position as the deferred tax liability.

-As IAS 12 considers deferred tax from the perspective of temporary differences between the carrying value and tax base of assets and liabilities, the standard can be said to take a ‘balance sheet approach’.
-However, it will be helpful to consider the effect on the Income Statement.
+As IAS 12 considers deferred tax from the perspective of temporary differences between the carrying amount and tax base of assets and liabilities, the standard can be said to take a ‘balance sheet approach’.
+However, it will be helpful to consider the effect on the Statement of Profit or Loss.

 Continuing with the previous example, suppose that the profit before tax of the entity for each of years 1 to 4 is $10,000 (after charging depreciation).
 Since the tax rate is 25%, it would then be logical to expect the tax expense for each year to be $2,500.
 However, income tax is based on taxable profits not on the accounting profits.

 The income tax liability is then recorded as a tax expense.
 As we have seen in the example, accounting for deferred tax then results in a further increase or decrease in the tax expense.
-Therefore, the final tax expense for each year reported in the Income Statement would be as in Table 3.
+Therefore, the final tax expense for each year reported in the Statement of Profit or Loss would be as in Table 3.

 It can therefore be said that accounting for deferred tax is ensuring that the matching principle is applied.
 The tax expense reported in each period is the tax consequences (ie tax charges less tax relief) of the items reported within profit in that period.

-Deferred tax is consistently tested in the published accounts question of the Paper F7 exam.
-(It should not be ruled out however, of being tested in greater detail in Question 4 or 5 of the exam.)
+Deferred tax is consistently tested in the published financial statementsfinancial statements question in the FR exam.
 Here are some hints on how to deal with the information in the question.

 It is important that you read the information carefully.
 You will need to ascertain exactly what you are being told within the notes to the question and therefore how this relates to the working that you can use to calculate the figures for the answer.

-Consider the following sets of information – all of which will achieve the same ultimate answer in the published accounts.
+Consider the following sets of information – all of which will achieve the same ultimate answer in the published financial statements.